arangodb/docs-hugo/site/content/3.12/about-arangodb/features/community-edition.md

 - [**Multiple Environments**](../../operations/installation/_index.md#supported-platforms-and-architectures):
-  Run ArangoDB on Linux using the production-ready packages for the x86-64 architecture, bare metal or in containers.
+  Run ArangoDB on Linux using the production-ready packages for the x86-64 architecture, on bare metal or in containers.
   Develop and test with ArangoDB on Windows, macOS, and Linux using the official ArangoDB Docker images, available for the x86-64 architecture and 64-bit ARM chips.